daltontahy/Northeastern-CS2800/HW10A/readme.md

 ## Failure Reporting
 ### Example: property failure
-__GRADING NOTE:__ *his example was taken from the official docs to avoud setting up JUnit 5 on my machine.
+__GRADING NOTE:__ *this example was taken from the official docs to avoid setting up JUnit 5 on my machine.
 It is not being used as one of my 3 examples, and it is here for thoroughness.*
 ```
   @Property